 Before you break a sweat, it's a good idea to take that pretty little ring off.
 "The materials used in diamond jewelry, platinum and gold, are, to a certain degree, soft," explains David Watling of De Beers.
 So if you rock your ring while participating in certain activities that put pressure on these metals, you risk changing their shape.
-"And if the shape of a ring is bent enough, you then risk bending the claws that hold the diamond and your diamond falling out."
+"If the shape of a ring is bent enough, you then risk bending the claws that hold the diamond and your diamond falling out."

 Lotions and moisturizers may be great for your skin, but not so much for your ring, as excess buildup can diminish the brilliance and dull your stone over time.
 To protect your rock and ensure a cloudy layer of film doesn't form on it, wait until your hands have completely dried before slipping your bling back on.

 Did you know that cosmetics, hair sprays, perfumes, and other substances and chemicals commonly used by women could cause buildup of grime, weakening the natural sheen of your ring?
 According to Nadine Tacorian Arzerounian, president of operations and design for Tacori, it's true!
 "I take off my rings the moment I walk into my house so I can seamlessly move through my nightly routine," she says.

 Never, ever, ever wear your expensive jewelry in the ocean or in the pool!
 For one, cold water "shrinks" your fingers, making it that much easier for an already loose engagement ring to disappear during a swim.
-Chlorine, on the other hand, can damage and discolor the mounting of your ring and your platinum, gold, or white-gold wedding band.
+The ocean should be off-limits for engagement rings.

 Not only can you easily bang up your engagement ring on tough surfaces (think bathroom counters, kitchen floors, etc.) cleaning the house, but you can also do serious damage to the stone and setting.
 You can even potentially alter the color, thanks to harsh chemicals like bleach and ammonia found in many common household cleaners.